tryton/tryton/doc/index.rst

   The inventory moves are between the input location and the storage location (or one of his child locations).

+If the storage location is configured as the same as the input location only incoming moves are created.

 The supplier shipment can be in one of this states: